diyajamess/Blog_app/README.md

 # Blog App

 A blogging platform built with **React**, **Material-UI**, and **Draft.js**, enabling users to create, view, share, and manage blog posts.
-This app demonstrates the use of modern React practices, integration of rich text editing, and seamless interaction with REST APIs.
+This app demonstrates the use of modern React practices, integration of rich text editing, and seamless interaction with REST APIs(Basic CRUD operations)

 ## Features